 “Yes, a good friend just called me.”
 Ken replied.
 “He said I should come pick up my old man who is waiting for me at his bank in Cross Roads.”

 “Okay then.”
 She replied.
 “Since you going to be on the road, bring home some KFC* when you’re coming back.”

 “Yup.”
 He said.

-And while I sat calmly, waiting in my car, many miles away; a song began playing on radio with words as follows:
+And while I sat in the air-conditioned bank, many miles away; a song began playing on radio with words as follows:

 “Man to man is so unjust,